 There were moments of beautiful cinematography and the absolutely divine brown suede coat on Dakota Johnson’s characters back.
 I also liked the pay-off in regards to the story of Miles Miller, the one hotel employee, and what he was found to be capable of.
 Even though all the characters were well-acted, it was only really Miller, who’s story most intrigued me, and luckily, kind of paid off in a way that thrilled and surprised.

 Where scenes are concerned, the one when Cynthia Erivo’s Darlene completely verbally sizes up Chris Hemsworth’s Billy Lee.
 That’s a great moment because of the dialogue and Billy Lee’s inability to deny the truth.

 As for what I liked quite a bit less in director Drew Goddard’s film, I didn’t enjoy the way the story was structured.
 As a result I was annoyed by how pointless continuing to watch felt at times.
 The film’s length, pace, basically the absence of a thoroughly engaging structure / natural flow for the entirety of the movie were the key lowlights.

 I say, if you’re really curious, give Bad Times at Hotel El Royale a chance.
 Perhaps you’ll find much to love.
 For me, my mind often went to other movies I’ve seen that featured many characters, yet remained thrillingly engaging throughout.
 I just wish I could name an even more comparable example than Magnolia (1999)right now.

 Protectors of Earth from the scum of the universe, the Men In Black are back with new F. Gary Gray directed sci-fi/action/comedy, Men In Black – International.

 Starring Tessa Thompson, Chris Hemsworth, Liam Neeson and Rebecca Ferguson; the focus this time is to deal with a new big threat, a mole in the Men in Black organisation.

-The on screen chemistry between Thompson and Hemsworth is just great.
-I cant wait to see this new ‘international’ angle.
-It helps that it’s set in my beloved London town but really, this trailer is pretty well done.
+The chemistry between Thompson and Hemsworth is just great.
+I can’t wait to see this new ‘international’ angle.
+It helps that it’s partly set in my beloved London town, but really, this trailer is pretty well done.